Lake Wörthersee longitudinal crossing

 As far as the return journey to Velden is concerned, you can either be picked up on site or you can take the public transport back.
 From here you can take the bus to Klagenfurt, where you can hop on a return train or bus from the Lend station or from the central station.
 On Omio or RailEurope you find convenient train connections to any destination.

-Meanwhile, I'm already thinking about the next adventure, because the Wörthersee should provide wonderful paddling impressions even in a deep winter snowy landscape.
+Meanwhile, I'm already thinking about the next adventure, because the lake should also provide wonderful paddling impressions in a deep winter snowy landscape.

-Alternative: If you have to rent a low-priced hardboard via Click&Paddel and want to save a whopping 20% on your booking with the discount code "SUPAtlas", start at the slipway in Krumpendorf, where the self-service machine is located.
+Alternatives: If you have to rent a low-priced hardboard via Click&Paddel and want to save a whopping 20% on your booking with the discount code "SUPAtlas", start at the slipway in Krumpendorf, where the self-service machine is located.
+From there you can shorten the lake crossing by 2.5 km and paddle in the opposite direction, hence towards Velden.

 You can find this and many other SUP tours on Carinthian lakes in the SUP Guide Carinthia.